 Although a few missions agencies have worked among the Masalit of Chad, none is known to be ministering to the groups in Sudan.
 Fervent intercession and further evangelistic efforts must be made in order to help turn the hearts of the Masalit toward Jesus.

-* Ask the Lord to bring forth a strong Masalit church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+Ask the Lord to bring forth a strong Masalit church for the glory of His name! * Pray for completion of Bible translation in this people group's primary language.